 Bloomberg New Energy Finance took over last summer that not only activating the generation of electricity from clean energy is cheaper than the construction and management of new coal or gas plants, but soon it will also be more advantageous to keep existing plants up and running.

-This point of no return will ensure that all the investments planned today in the old energy sources will be dedicated to the new ones.
-The abundant supply of clean electricity will further lower costs and drive the reduction of emissions.
+This point of no return will mean that all investments currently planned in old energy sources will be dedicated to new ones.
+The abundant supply of clean electricity will further lower costs and drive emissions reductions.

-The use of gasoline and coal is expected to peak in 2026.
-DNV GL believes that oil will no longer be the largest energy source by that year, and by the end of the decade its demand will begin to drop dramatically.
+The peak use of gasoline and coal is expected in 2026.
+DNV GL believes that by that year oil will no longer be the major energy source, and by the end of the decade its demand will begin to decline dramatically.

 We went on.
 Things will change quickly.
 Yes, we have to go even faster and yes, it's difficult.
 But now we know we are in a world where two thirds of the global population live in a country where wind and solar are the cheapest sources of energy.
 They must be managed.